LaxarJS/laxar/docs/concepts.md

 A _LaxarJS activity_ is a widget without a visual representation, performing a task for the user _behind the scenes_.
 To build upon the previous example, a _login widget_ might talk to an authentication service itself, but it might also delegate this task to an _authentication activity_ using the event bus.
-When the authentication mechanism changes (e.g. from a plain HTTPS auth to OAuth) only the activity needs to be exchanged, while the widget remains untouched.
+When the authentication mechanism changes (e.g. from a plain HTTPS authentication to OAuth) only the activity needs to be exchanged, while the widget remains untouched.
 In contrast to regular libraries, activities participate in the lifecycle of the page and are attached to the event bus, which allows them to communicate with other widgets using publish/subscribe.

 Another possible example would be a _web search widget_ offering a search box with a list of web search results.